percona/pmm/source/dashboards/dashboard-cross-server-graphs.rst

 .. _dashboard-cross-server-graphs.mysql-queries:

-|mysql| Queries
+MySQL Queries
 --------------------------------------------------------------------------------

-This metric is based on the queries reported by the |mysql| command
+This metric is based on the queries reported by the MySQL command
 |sql.show-status|.
 It shows the average number of statements executed by the
 server.
 This variable includes statements executed within stored programs, unlike the |opt.questions| variable.
 It does not count *COM_PING* or